-- Fifty Shades of Grey Charlie Tango – With a simple smooth design the Charlie Tango is a great choice as a vibrating dilator.
-With a diameter of 2.7 cm it is a good step up in size without becoming overwhelming.
+- Aria Hue – This is a cute and fun vibrator which includes a curved head for g-spot stimulation.
+With a diameter of 3 cm it is a good step up in size without becoming overwhelming.

 If you are looking for some more information about Vaginismus and other causes of pain during sex you might want to check out these: